 More U.S. cities are adopting pit bull laws.
 View cities, military divisions and housing authorities that are setting national trends.
 Also, view the constitutionality of these laws and recent appellate court decisions.

 DogsBite.org is a public education website about dangerous dog breeds, chiefly pit bulls.
-We are the primary 501(c)(3) nonprofit organization committed to putting the safety of humans before dogs and the principle source of information on this topic that is not owned, controlled, or funded by dog breeders, owners, veterinarian or animal welfare groups.
+We are the primary 501(c)(3) nonprofit organization dedicated to putting the safety of humans before dogs and the principle source of information on this topic that is not owned, controlled, or funded by dog breeders, dog advocacy, veterinarian or animal welfare groups.
 We do not receive government or corporate funding; we rely on donations from the public and our supporters -- people like you.